 Social Security Death Index

-Marquette County, Wisconsin (Map It) was created on December 7, 1836 from Brown County.
-The county was named in honor of Father Pere Jacques Marquette, missionary and explorer.
-Learn More About State of Wisconsin History
+Marquette County, Michigan (Map It) was created on March 9, 1843 from Chippewa County and Mackinac County.
+The county was named for French Jesuit missionary Pere Jacques Marquette.
+Learn More About State of Michigan History

-A Map of Marquette County, Wisconsin contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.
+A Map of Marquette County, Michigan contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 Please contact the each clerk's department to confirm mailing address, hours, fees and other information before visiting or requesting information because contact information sometimes changes.
 The Clerk's Office DOES NOT DO RESEARCH.
 The documents are available to interested parties, barring confidential issues.
 Most staff will assist people in finding the materials, but it is up to the individual to do the research.

 The following dates indicates what vital, land, probate, and court records are in Marquette county.
 The date listed for each category of record is usually the earliest registration filed.
 The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.